xleonzhao/JNCIS/OSPF.md

 -   10: Opaque LSA (area-local scope)
 -   11: Opaque LSA (AS-wide scope) (not supported)

-LS Sequence Number: starting from 0x80000001, incremented to (be overflowed to) 0x7fffffff.
+> LS Sequence Number: starting from 0x80000001, incremented to (be overflowed to) 0x7fffffff.

 ### Type 1: The Router LSA

 -   Area scope
--   forms the basic inputs to SPF algorithm. router (node) and link info are here.
+-   forms the basic inputs to SPF algorithm. router (node) and link info are here, so _G=<E,V>_ can be constructed.

 <!-- -->